 Introduction

 This paper is an analysis of the current state of information-transfer procedures used to convey the insights gleaned from data collection, analysis and simulation of battlespaces.
 Both real and simulated battlespaces include all the personnel engaged: both combatants and non-combatants.
-The focus here is on the requirements and challenges flowing from the creation of immense data sets generated by large-scale computer-enable simulations, but the lessons learned and the technologies discussed are obviously applicable to analog situations in other contexts, e.g. active battlespaces and live combat situation awareness.
+The focus here is on the requirements and challenges flowing from the creation of immense data sets generated by large-scale computer-enable simulations, but the lessons learned and the technologies discussed are obviously applicable to analogous(?) situations in other contexts, e.g. active battlespaces and live combat situation awareness.
 The authors identify, characterize and analyze the problems of effectively visualizing battlespace data and discuss those problems’ amenability to emerging techniques and technologies.

 Battlespace simulations are traditionally recognized as tools that can be used to provide training, analysis, and evaluation, but they have also recently been proposed as having a potential for “look-ahead” capabilities to support situation awareness.
 With mission success and personnel lives at stake, and with the exorbitant cost of live fire training exercises, the pressures on military leaders are intense, so this predictive use is vital, but fraught with potential break-downs in the computer/human interface.
 As the abilities of simulation systems to reliably predict future conditions improve, this use is expected to increase in prevalence and grow in importance, thereby becoming pervasive.
 There is an inherent cost savings that can gained by culling out improper tactical actions that would cost valuable training resources in exercises, not mention lives in actual combat.
 Like the corporeal muscle memory that is reinforced in a gym setting, brain muscle memory can be taught via simulations.
 Any and all gains yielded from repetitive training will decrease the cost, resources and expenditures consumed in live fire training exercises.